SmithYorke/Snakes-and-Ladders/README.md

 # Snakes-and-Ladders
-I still haven't finished it, but you can give it a try at any time
+I still haven't finished it, but you can give it a try at any time just download the file and run main to experience the game.
+Currently, the overall playability is complete, and the details can be further optimized

 Main. py (or main file):